 The place where it all starts is the homepage.
 You can compare the stats of the homepage and other landing pages.
-The homepage views will be leading in numbers.
-That makes homepage the most important thing for the website.
+The homepage views should be high as the homepage is the most important thing for the website.
 In fact, your homepage has the potential to make or break your reputation.
-This posts highlights some of the most common homepage mistakes, which are responsible for dropping the user experience and eventually having an impact on ranking.
+Here are some of the most common homepage mistakes, which are responsible for a poor user experience and impact on rankings.

-Hick’s Law states that the more option you give your customers, the more time he will take.
-That’s true for the homepage, especially when you’re competing in the period of “Mobilegeddon”.
+Hick’s Law states that the more options you give your customers, the more time they will take.
+That’s true for a homepage, especially when you’re competing in “Mobilegeddon”.

-User finds it hard to process 10 to 20 different messages as well as graphics to get to the next level.
-Will he come back to the same page again?
-He’ll probably skip it and visit other pages.
-Or perhaps, he won’t come back at all.
+Users often find it hard to process 10 to 20 different messages as well as graphics to get to the next level, so will they come back to the same page again?
+Probably not.
+They will probably skip the site entirely.

-On the other hand, if you give less options, the human brain can easily process information.
-It results in higher page views and lower bounce rate.
+On the other hand, if you give them less options, they can easily process information.
+This results in higher page views and a lower bounce rate.

 2. Use of Carousel or Slider

 Wrong or extra use of sliders is also there among the most common homepage mistakes.
 Keep in mind that sliders are for you, not for your users.
-Slider is a handy way to communicate more information to the user, but inappropriate use of this feature can irritate the visitor.
-According to the experts, there are more than one reasons not to have a slider on the homepage:
+A slider is a handy way to communicate more information to the user, but inappropriate use of this feature can irritate the visitor.
+According to the experts, there are many reasons not to have a slider on the homepage:

-- Fast sliders frustrate users, because they cannot read the whole information completely.
+- Fast sliders frustrate users, because they cannot read the all the information completely.

 - Fast sliders also make it difficult for the users to click on the information they want.